ODOU/Cooling-Degree-Day-in-West-Africa/README.md

 # Cooling-Degree-Day-in-West-Africa

-This repository contains the scripts and files to be able to reproduced the analysis performed in the article **Potential changes in cooling degree day under different global warming levels and shared socioeconomic pathways in West Africa**.
+This repository contains the scripts and files to be able to reproduce the analysis performed in the article **Potential changes in cooling degree day under different global warming levels and shared socioeconomic pathways in West Africa**.

 # CDD and CDDP computation scripts